Lower Manhattan’s Classic Skyline Seen Aerially From Battery Park c. 1956

 And What Became of It

-Every time I’m in Brooklyn and gaze across the East River at the lower Manhattan skyline I feel I’m looking at a city I don’t recognize.
+Every time I’m in Brooklyn I gaze across the East River at the lower Manhattan skyline.
+I feel I’m looking at a city I don’t recognize.

-It’s not because I’m old, but it might be because the buildings that have been going up since the late 1950s are cut from the same mold, glass sheathed pinnacles with no flourishes, adornments or personality.
+It’s not because I’m old.
+But it might be because the buildings that have been going up since the late 1950s are so similar.
+They’re all of the same mold- glass sheathed pinnacles with no flourishes, adornments or personality.

 For the first half of the twentieth century, when you came upon New York whether by ship, train or car and got your first glimpse of the skyline you knew you were coming into New York City.

 For a native New Yorker coming upon New York today, you may as well be entering the architectural equivalent of the Mall of America, any-city USA.
 Examples sprout up everywhere of New York’s architectural monstrosities, ugly and tall for the sake of being tall.

 The skyline of lower Manhattan had remained pretty much static from 1931 through 1957 until the expansion of the New York Stock Exchange.
 This marked the first of many redevelopments of the skyline in the financial district.

 For the Stock Exchange’s expansion, two buildings were razed in the winter and spring of 1954-55.
 Demolished were the twenty story Commercial Cable Building (built 1897) at 20 Broad Street and the adjoining fifteen story Blair Building (built 1903) at 24 Broad Street.
 The Cable Building went down with a fight from the building itself.
 It took over six months to demolish.